Holiday get-togethers have long been a source of stress, thanks to differing opinions or longstanding conflicts.

 “When you find yourself in a tense conversation, it’s important to find common ground,” Hardin says.
 This means recognizing any emotions, such as fear or anxiety, that you both share.

-If you want to keep dinner conversation free from topics like the pandemic
+If you want to keep dinner conversation light and positive

 Hardin suggests setting ground rules as soon as people arrive.
-For some, that may mean no discussions about religion, politics or vaccines.
+For some, that may mean avoiding topics like politics, family conflicts or other charged subjects.

 If you need to remind guests about your rules, be calm and empathetic but firm.
-You could say, “I want everyone to be relaxed this Thanksgiving, so the house rule is no politics today.”
+You could say, “I want everyone to be relaxed this Thanksgiving, so let’s steer clear of controversial topics today."

-“Once people hear that two or three times, they get that you’re not playing,” Hardin says.
+“Once people hear that two or three times, they get that you’re not playing around,” Hardin says.

-Perhaps you were told that everyone attending your cousin’s holiday brunch was vaxxed, but then several people you don’t know drop by.
-To prepare for this type of situation, you might want to set a boundary for yourself in advance.
-Tell yourself that if you start to feel unsafe, you will go home with your family.
+Sometimes unexpected situations can arise, like an unfamiliar or tense environment.
+To prepare for this, Hardin suggests setting a boundary for yourself in advance.
+For instance, you might decide, “If I start to feel uncomfortable, I’ll take a break or head home.”
 By doing so, “you’re respecting yourself and your own boundaries,” Hardin says.
 “You’re not trying to force other people to change their behaviors, because that’s a losing prospect.”